SurvBench: A Standardised Preprocessing Pipeline for Multi-Modal Electronic Health Record Survival Analysis: SurvBench

-The pipeline extracts time-series data for the first $T_{\text{max}}$ hours of each stay (default: 24 hours).
-This extraction window is divided into $W$ non-overlapping windows of size $w$ hours each, such that $W \times w = T_{\text{max}}$.
-For example, with $T_{\text{max}} = 24$ and $w = 4$, we obtain $W = 6$ windows of 4 hours each.
-Within each window, all measurements are aggregated using the mean.
-This aggregation serves multiple purposes: \begin{enumerate} \item Reduces dimensionality from potentially thousands of irregularly sampled points to a manageable fixed-length sequence \item Smooths measurement noise \item Creates a consistent temporal structure across patients despite varying sampling frequencies \end{enumerate}
+Time-series features (vitals, lab results) need careful temporal processing.
+SurvBench uses a windowed aggregation strategy that converts irregularly sampled measurements into fixed-width temporal windows.
+The pipeline extracts time-series data for the first $T_\mathrm{max}$ hours of each stay (default: 24 hours for ICU, 6 hours for ED).
+The extraction window is divided into $W$ non-overlapping windows of size $w$ hours each, with $W \times w = T_\mathrm{max}$.
+Within a window, all measurements are aggregated using the mean.
+This reduces dimensionality from potentially thousands of irregularly sampled points to a fixed-length sequence, smooths measurement noise, and produces a consistent temporal structure across patients despite varying sampling frequency.